saos22/TWS/README.md

-# TWS
-#Add in sample excel sheet you want to feed in
+Add in sample excel sheet you want to feed in